chinmayi-rao/The-Sparks-Foundation-Tasks/README.md

 # The-Sparks-Foundation-Tasks
 This project deals with various tasks related to Data Science and Machine Learning undertaken as a part my internship with The Sparks Foundation

+## *Task-2* : To Explore Supervised Machine Learning
+In this regression task we will predict the percentage of marks that a student is expected to score based upon the number of hours they studied.
+This is a simple linear regression task as it involves just two variables.